Jayarmananan1994/asdf-the-alimighty/README.md

 ```
 By this way, we can maintain a different java version without any conflict :star_struck:

+One thing to point out is, when you configre a runtime version inside project it generates a `.tool-version`.
+This single config file generated per project will manage the runtime version of the project.
+You can also configure `asdf` to use the `.ruby-version`, `.nvmrc` file instead of `.tool-version` file.

 ## And finally,

 There is no problem with the package manager like npm, rbenv etc. They are great tools on their own and do their job.
 But personally I felt `asdf` is making developers' lives easier and brings a unified approach in maintaining different runtimes. `asdf` is not without any caveats.
 Below are few things that I noted.